 Denmark Maze is very simple but a lovely walk for littlies who enjoy the nooks and crannies created by this maze.

-Monkey Rock climb
+Monkey Rock Climb

-Described as strenuous (but ok for our 5 year old) this 1.5km steep walk to the top of Monkey Rock rewards you with stunning views around the Denmark area.
+Described as strenuous (but OK for our 5-year-old) this 1.5 km steep walk to the top of Monkey Rock rewards you with stunning views around the Denmark area.

-Mount Lindesay – for Older Kids
+Mount Lindesay – For Older Kids

 Mount Lindesay offers a 9km quite steep return walk to the summit of this granite outcrop.
-You are rewarded by stunning views and in wildflower season (September) a truly amazing display of colourful wildflowers.
+You are rewarded by stunning views and in wildflower season (September) a truly amazing display of colorful wildflowers.

 We’ve often written about the wonders of Walpole and the Walpole Wilderness area.
 If you are staying in Denmark for a few days, we strongly recommend putting aside a day or more for a visit to this wonderful nature based destination.

 A Western Australian icon, don’t miss out on a visit to the Valley of the Giants Tree top Walk.
-Our top tips to visit the Tree Top Walk with Kids.
+Our top tips to visit is here in our post “Valley Of The Giants WA Tree Top Walk With Kids“.

 These are logistics recommendations of how to get the best photos out of a visit to the Valley of the Giants Tree Top Walk

-More information about Denmark with Kids?
+More Information About Denmark With Kids?